Spoiler Alert: Conquerwild chose the Light My Fire BPA Free 8-Piece Meal Kit as the best backpacking mess kit overall!!

 - Comes in a convenient mesh bag with adjustable closers.

-- Stainless steel tends to be a bit more noisy during travel.
+- Stainless steel is more noisy during travel.

-- It’s a bit heavier than the rest of the sets on the list.
+- A bit heavier than the rest of the sets on the list.

-- If left in the sun, the stainless steel will heat up quickly, so you have to be careful to avoid burning yourself.
+- If left in the sun, stainless steel will heat up quickly.
+Be careful to avoid burns.

 - Reusable Tether